-What makes Agorapulse’s sync system unique is a combination of simultaneous calls to the Marketing API (aka the Ads API) and the graph API.
-All the other tools only rely of the Graph API of the real time webhook, but these 2 APIs have no information on your active campaigns This is why they will probably miss some (or many) of your ads’ comments (depending on your volume).
+If your tool only relies on the Graph API of the real time webhook, they’ll have no information on your active campaigns This is why they will probably miss some (or many) of your ads’ comments (depending on your volume).

 On the other hand, the Marketing API has that information about your active campaigns, but cannot read the comments on those ads.
 A combined call to both APIs is necessary to first identify all the active campaigns/ad sets/ad creatives.
 Once we have that information, we gather all the comments on those active ads using the Graph API.